 Attendance or participation requirements in International IDEA events (workshops, conferences, etc.) are detailed in each event posting online.
-However, please note that persons or groups who are under UN or EU sanctions are not allowed to participate in any International IDEA event.
+Please note that individuals noted on any UN sanctions list (United Nations Security Council Consolidated List) or European Union sanctions list are not allowed to participate in any International IDEA event.

 International IDEA uses the following three email addresses:

 a) firstname.lastname@example.org--Use this address for general communication related to procurement and tender questions; and for clarification and information questions related to a specific tender.
 Note it should not be used to submit a Tender proposal.